poonchuanan/tp/docs/UserGuide.md

 Editing:
 edita LIST_INDEX f/ FOOD_DESCRIPTION c/ CALORIE_COUNT
-                       - Edits activity at index LIST_INDEX of latest list printed out to food consumed, FOOD_DESCRIPTION, calories gained, CALORIE_COUNT edita LIST_INDEX e/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT
+                       - Edits entry at index LIST_INDEX of latest list printed out to food consumed, FOOD_DESCRIPTION, calories gained, CALORIE_COUNT edita LIST_INDEX e/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT
-                       - Edits activity at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT
+                       - Edits entry at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT

 Finding:
-find d/ DESCRIPTION    - Searches for all activities description with the DESCRIPTION keyword find c/ CALORIE_COUNT  - Searches for all activities with calories of CALORIE_COUNT find a/ DESCRIPTION1 / DESCRIPTION2 ... / DESCRIPTION
+find d/ DESCRIPTION    - Searches for all entries description with the DESCRIPTION keyword find c/ CALORIE_COUNT  - Searches for all entries with calories of CALORIE_COUNT find a/ DESCRIPTION1 / DESCRIPTION2 ... / DESCRIPTION
-                        - Searches for all activities with ALL matching keywords from DESCRIPTION1 to DESCRIPTION find e/ DESCRIPTION1 / DESCRIPTION2 ... / DESCRIPTION
+                        - Searches for all entries with ALL matching keywords from DESCRIPTION1 to DESCRIPTION find e/ DESCRIPTION1 / DESCRIPTION2 ... / DESCRIPTION
-                        - Searches for all activities with AT LEAST one matching keyword from DESCRIPTION1 to DESCRIPTION
+                        - Searches for all entries with AT LEAST one matching keyword from DESCRIPTION1 to DESCRIPTION

 Moving:
 move from/ INDEX1 below/ INDEX2
-                       - Moves the activity at index INDEX1 to the index below INDEX2
+                       - Moves the entry at index INDEX1 to the index below INDEX2

 Deleting:
-delete LIST_INDEX      - Deletes activity located at index LIST_INDEX of latest list printed out delete all/            - Deletes all activities in current date list
+delete LIST_INDEX      - Deletes entry located at index LIST_INDEX of latest list printed out delete all/            - Deletes all entries in current date list

 Graphing:
 graph                  - Generates a graph of target calorie and net calorie obtained up to